By: Sharon Aron Baron

 5. Commissioners and their Outrageous Car Allowances

-Back in May, we reported that Tamarac city commissioners receive generous car allowances for tooling around in their small districts, but after researching what other Broward County commissioners make, some taxpayers are being taken for a ride.
+In May, we reported that Tamarac city commissioners receive generous car allowances for tooling around their small districts.
+Still, after researching what other Broward County commissioners make, some taxpayers are being taken for a ride.

-City commissioners in Tamarac earn around $29,000 annually and the mayor earns even more.
-On top of this, as well a a host of other benefits, they receive a $700 monthly car allowance to get around a city that’s only 12 square miles.
-This is enough to fill a tank over 14 times, or make payments on a pretty expensive car.
-There is no reason why we should be paying our commission enough money to pay for car payments, gas and insurance.
+City commissioners in Tamarac earn around $29,000 annually, and the mayor earns even more.
+On top of this, as well as a host of other benefits, they receive a $700 monthly car allowance to get around a city that’s only 12 square miles.
+This is enough to fill a tank over 14 times or make payments on a pretty expensive car.
+There is no reason to pay our commission enough money to pay for car payments, gas, and insurance.
 The car allowance should help the Mayor or Commissioner compensate them for mileage on their car, not pay for the very car that they drive.
 Full story.

 4. Report Showing Dangerous Contamination Levels Beneath Woodmont Golf Course

-Back in July we reported about a disturbing report from two independent companies who have reported environmental and health issues connected to building on top of the former golf course at Woodmont Country Club.
+In July, we reported a disturbing report from two independent companies who have reported environmental and health issues connected to building on top of the former golf course at Woodmont Country Club.

-Right now, there are plans to build 152 single-family homes, a 27-hole golf course and 28,000 square feet of commercial space in the Woodmont Country Club, but high levels of arsenic contamination in the soil and groundwater, far exceeding soil and groundwater residential cleanup target levels, have been found, according to two studies performed by Solutech Environmental Consultants and Professional Service Industries, Inc.
+There are plans to build 152 single-family homes, a 27-hole golf course, and 28,000 square feet of commercial space in the Woodmont Country Club.
+Still, high levels of arsenic contamination in the soil and groundwater, far exceeding soil and groundwater residential cleanup target levels, have been found, according to two studies performed by Solutech Environmental Consultants and Professional Service Industries, Inc.

 We’ll keep you posted on this.

-Everyday we have the same panhandlers on our most dangerous intersections.
-I felt that I could assist our homeless by finding them shelters rather than by giving them spare change, so I started carrying around lists of Broward County shelters that I received from County Commissioner Martin Kiar.
-On it were all the area shelters that a homeless person could receive services from.
-Several of our homeless did not seem to receptive to my offerings, nor did they seem appreciative of the help, and I saw them out there afterwards continuing to ask for money.
+Every day we have the same panhandlers on our most dangerous intersections.
+I felt that I could assist our homeless by finding them shelters rather than giving them spare change, so I started carrying around lists of Broward County shelters that I received from County Commissioner Martin Kiar.
+On it was all the area shelters that a homeless person could receive services from.
+Several of our homeless did not seem too receptive to my offerings, nor did they seem appreciative of the help, and I saw them out there afterward, continuing to ask for money.